bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 $${ \color{black} { \large \boxed{ {\begin{aligned} &\textbf{Remember your role models.}   \end{aligned}} } } }$$

-**There are problems on Earth.
+**There are problems on THE EARTH.
 I keep thinking: Are we missing something simple?**

 I am curious about the Nature and Purpose of **THE WORLD**.